MianchuWang/RL-Questions/Chapter 5 Monte Carlo Methods.md

 For estimation of state value, which requires a model, the agent can sample many actions, and estimate the expected return of the next state, and chooose the most promising action.
 Here all states can be visited.

+In Sutton's book, he proposes a exploration method named *exploring starts*, i.e., every state-action pair has a nonzero probability of being selected as the start.

+## Question 5 What is the Monte Carlo control with exploring starts?

+**Version 1 MCES based on GPI**

+The MCES are finding the optimal policy based on two assumptions:
+   1. An infinite number of episodes, and
+   2. The episodes are generated with exploring starts.

+ Firstly, MCES estimates the action value function using an infinite number of epidoes.
+ Then, it does policy improvement (policy improvement theorem guarantees its convergence).

+ **Version 2 MCES based on value iteration**

+ The MCES are finding the optimal policy based on only one assumption: the episodes are generated with exploring starts.
+ Version 2.1 and Version 2.2 are algorithms that aims to remove the first assumption in Version 1.

+ **Version 2.1** This version uses a index to measure the error of the estimated action value.
+If the error is small enough, we can then do policy improvement.
+ Although this approach can probably be made completely satisfactory in the sense of guaranteeing correct convergence up to some level of approximation.
+However, it is also likely to require far too many episodes to be useful in practice.

+ **Version 2.2** This version is similar to value iteration that does not requires the completion of value evaluation.
+ In MCES, update the policy under a state once the update the action value function of the state-action pair.

+   **Problem of Version 2.2** Regardless the policy, all trajectories are saved to compute the action value function.
+   Although the value function seems converge to a suboptimal policy(I think), it is easy to prove that the value function will converge to the optimal policy.
+   Let's prove that: if the policy converges to a suboptimal, the value function will converge to the correpsonding value, so the policy can be improved to a better policy.